speechki-book/speechki-open-api/hermes/index.md

 Iframe sends this event every 30 minutes while it is active.

 `
-  { event: 'speechki-error', data: null }
+  { event: 'speechki-ping', data: null }
 `